 The proposed windows throughout are the Pella Architect Series Reserve wood clad windows, double hung with pine wood interiors and aluminum clad exterior.
 They will match the existing window materials in location, color, configuration, and trim.
-The new windows on the proposed sunrooms are also to match the existing windows of the house.
+New windows will replace the non-historic windows on the back half of the house and on the rear elevation.
+The new windows on the proposed sunrooms are also to match the existing windows of the house with a 1/1 configuration.